 How Does Hypnosis Work?

-Extensive EEG research has demonstrated that the brain produces different brain waves and rhythms of electrical voltage, depending on its mental state.
+Extensive EEG research has also demonstrated that the brain produces different brain waves and rhythms of electrical voltage, depending on its mental state.
 Brain wave frequencies during deep sleep are different to the freqeuncies that can be measured during dreaming and your brain wave activity when you are fully alert is quite different to your brain wave frequencies during relaxation.
 EEGs from subjects under hypnosis show a boost in the lower frequency waves associated with dreaming and sleep, and a drop in the higher frequency waves associated with full wakefulness.
-Brain-wave information is not a definitive indicator of how the mind is operating, but this pattern does fit the hypothesis that the conscious mind backs off during hypnosis and the subconscious mind takes a more active role.
+Brain-wave information is not a definitive indicator of how the mind is operating, but this pattern does fit the hypothesis that the "conscious mind" backs off during hypnosis and the "subconscious mind" takes a more active role.

 Will it work for me?

 The only honest answer that a responsible hypnotherapist can give you to this question is "I don't know".
 Having said that, the vast majority of people are able to achieve at least a light state of hypnosis which can be enough to be able to achieve a positive outcome.
 Remember also that your ability to enter the hypnotic state will also depend on the level of trust and rapport you have with your therapist so do ask as many questions as you need to feel as comfortable as you can with the person and the process.
 If you haven't been to a hypnotherapist before, it is totally normal and OK to feel a little apprehensive at first but rest assured that this feeling will pass very quickly as the therapist helps you to feel more and more at ease.

 I find it difficult to relax - is that going to be a problem?